 The Provider must not refer a Participant to a CTA course if to do so would exceed the Referral Cap.
-(Deed Reference(s): Clauses 134.4)

-The Provider can use Qlik to monitor their adherence to the Referral Cap.
+He Provider can use Qlik to monitor their adherence to the Referral Cap.

 Progress Payments are available to claim when the Participant's circumstances have been changed during participation in Workforce Australia Services such that they are more prepared to gain and maintain Employment.
 Completion of CTA may contribute towards a Progress Payment as a vocational intervention.
 For Progress Payments, Providers must refer to and comply with the requirements specified in the Provider Payments and Vacancies Chapter.